Unbundling Payments: Moving Beyond a Full-Service PSP

 Unbundling Payments to Give Merchants Ultimate Control

-In an industry filled with trade secrets and complicated processes, merchants have historically had little control over how they would accept and process payments.
-By unbundling their payments stack, merchants can now hand-select the solutions and providers that best set them up for long-term success without the added headache of vendor lock-in, bloated tech stacks, and “decent enough” solutions.
+By unbundling their payments stack, merchants can now hand-select the solutions and providers that best set them up for long-term success, without the added headache of vendor lock-in, bloated tech stacks, and “decent enough” solutions.

-Merchants can stand up a vault in as little as 5 minutes, and begin migrating card data, connecting with partners, and controlling payment flows.
-And, because we strongly believe in vendor flexibility, we make it easy for merchants to migrate their data off Basis Theory.
+Merchants can set up a vault in as little as five minutes and begin migrating card data, connecting with partners, and controlling payment flows.
+At Basis Theory, we strongly believe in vendor flexibility, so we make it easy for merchants to migrate their data elsewhere.